nv-morpheus/Morpheus/docs/source/developer_guide/guides/5_digital_fingerprinting.md

 To construct this digital fingerprint, we will be training unsupervised behavioral models at various granularities, including a generic model for all users in the organization along with fine-grained models for each user to monitor their behavior.
 These models are continuously updated and retrained over time​, and alerts are triggered when deviations from normality occur for any user​.

 ## Training Sources
 The data we will want to use for the training and inference will be any sensitive system that the user interacts with, such as VPN, authentication and cloud services.
-The [digital fingerprinting example](/examples/digital_fingerprinting/README.md) included in Morpheus ingests logs from [AWS CloudTrail](https://docs.aws.amazon.com/cloudtrail/index.html), [Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/reports-monitoring/concept-sign-ins), and [Duo Authentication](https://duo.com/docs/adminapi#authentication-logs).
+The digital fingerprinting example (`examples/digital_fingerprinting/README.md`) included in Morpheus ingests logs from [AWS CloudTrail](https://docs.aws.amazon.com/cloudtrail/index.html), [Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/reports-monitoring/concept-sign-ins), and [Duo Authentication](https://duo.com/docs/adminapi#authentication-logs).

 The location of these logs could be either local to the machine running Morpheus, a shared file system like NFS, or on a remote store such as [Amazon S3](https://aws.amazon.com/s3/).